-If at the end of an evaluation period the student fails to maintain a passing academic average or fails to successfully complete the clock hour percentage required to maintain a progress level that would allow the student to complete the course within the maximum time frame as published, the student will be placed in a Financial Aid Warning status.
-The student will be eligible for financial funds for one subsequent evaluation period.
+If at the end of an evaluation period the student fails to maintain a passing academic average or fails to successfully complete the clock hour percentage required, the student will be placed in a Financial Aid Warning status.
+The student will be eligible for financial aid funds for one subsequent evaluation period.

-If at the end of the evaluation period following the period after Financial Aid Warning Status, the student makes the grade or successfully completes the cumulative number of clock hours percentage that would allow the student to complete the course of study within the maximum time frame published, the student is deemed making satisfactory progress.
+If at the end of the evaluation period following the period after Financial Aid Warning Status, the student achieves the required academic average or the required attendance average, the student is deemed making satisfactory progress.

-If at the end of the evaluation period following the period after Financial Aid Warning Status, the student fails to make the grade or fails to successfully complete the cumulative number of clock hours percentage that would allow the student to complete the course of study within the maximum time frame as published, the student would be placed in an ineligible status for financial aid funds.
+If at the end of the evaluation period following the period after Financial Aid Warning Status, the student fails to achieve the required academic average or required attendance average, the student would be placed in an ineligible status for financial aid funds.
 At this point the student will be informed by the institution of their ineligibility for future financial aid funds.
 The student will also be informed of the steps to take to initiate an appeal process.